Could one vote — your vote — swing an entire election? Most of us abandoned this seeming fantasy not too long after we learned how elections work.

-Each four years the US federal government allocates $17,500,000,000,000, so a 1 in 10 million chance of changing the outcome of a US national election gives you some degree of influence over $1.75 million, on average.
+Each four years the United States federal government allocates $17,500,000,000,000, so a 1 in 10 million chance of changing the outcome of a US national election gives an average American some degree of influence over $1.75 million.

-That means the expected impact of voting — the probability of changing an election’s result multiplied by the impact if you do — might, depending on your personal circumstances, be very high.
+That means the expected importance of voting — the probability of changing an election’s result multiplied by the impact if you do — might, depending on your personal circumstances, be very high.

 This could, in itself, be a good argument for voting.

 Fortunately there is a significant amount of academic research on the importance of elections and how likely one vote is to change the outcome, so I’ve pulled it together to estimate the average value of one vote for the right person.

 The answer, as you might expect, depends a great deal on the circumstances of any given election, and indeed most votes predictably have no impact.

 But there are common situations in which the expected value of casting a vote will be far higher than anything else you could hope to do in the same amount of time.

 Why exactly?
 Let me explain.

 - 1 Why is voting important?
 It’s not just about civic duty.